michaelfaran/Nonequilibrium-Self-Assembly-Control-by-the-Stochastic-Landscape-Method/README.md

 ---

 ## Purpose
-This repository supports the reproducibility of results and visualizations from the study, in alignment with the data-sharing policy of the Journal of Chemical Information and Modeling (JCIM).
+This repository supports the reproducibility of results and visualizations from the study.
 It includes:
 - **Post-processed data**: Results from stochastic landscape simulations, organized by figures.
 - **MATLAB scripts**: `.m` files to process data and recreate the manuscript's figures.